baigel2/baigelbytes/content/stories/test.md

 Maryam lifts Fatima up so she can stand in the sink and washes her feet for her.

-                  "Three times on the right, three times on the left.
+                  "18 spaces Three times on the right, three times on the left.
 All done."

 Maryam smiles the kind of smile only a mother could give to a child and then gives Fatima a biggest and tightest of hugs.